abuubidawadi/Chorui_Express/README.md

 {
     //place your codes here
 }

 /*
-function iMouseDrag() is called when the user presses and drags the mouse.
+function iKeyPress() is called whenever the user hits a key in keyboard. key- holds the ASCII value of the key pressed.
-(mx, my) is the position where the mouse pointer is.
 */
-void iMouseDrag(int mx, int my)
+void iKeyPress(unsigned char key)
 {
-    //place your codes here
-}

-/*
-function iMouseWheel() is called when the user scrolls the mouse wheel. dir = 1 for up, -1 for down.
-*/
-void iMouseWheel(int dir, int mx, int my)
-{
-    // place your code here
-}

-/*
-function iKeyboard() is called whenever the user hits a key in keyboard. key- holds the ASCII value of the key pressed.
-*/
-void iKeyboard(unsigned char key)
-{
     switch (key)
     {
     case 'q':
         // do something with 'q'
+        iCloseWindow();
         break;
     // place your codes for other keys here
     default: